 Since "office" is right in the manufacturer's name, you can count on this gaming chair to pull double duty as an office chair.
 The bucket seat and high back of this chair provide a comfortable fit that maintains a rigid posture, and you have a higher range of mobility thanks to the steel tube five caster base and 360-degree range of swivel movement.

 Built for Marathon Gaming Sessions

-If you're an MMO player or a serious competitive gamer, you understand the importance of a gaming chair that will continue to feel great even after extended hours of play.
+If you're an MMO player or a serious competitive gamer, you'll understand the importance of a gaming chair that will continue to feel great even after extended hours of play.
 Furmax has delivered perhaps the best performance in this regard.
-The headrest pillow and lumbar feel great even in the midst of a marathon.
+The headrest pillow and lumbar support feel great even in the midst of a marathon.
 The features here aren't extensive, but they are effective.
 The pneumatic pillar can adjust the height with the simple press of a button.

 5. OFM Racing Style Bonded Leather Gaming Chair